sensiolabs/GotenbergBundle/docs/customization.rst

 Paper size
 ----------

-You can override the default paper size with (width and height, in inches):
+You can override the default paper size with width and height (in inches):

 .. code-block:: php